LINDA WERTHEIMER, Host:

 HAMILTON: Then there are the headaches, the nightmares, the problems sleeping.
 David Hovda directs the Brain Injury Research Center at UCLA.
 He says Iraq and Afghanistan have produced a lot of people like Mathers - people who had multiple concussions in a short period of time.
 He says each brain injury is usually the result of a relatively small explosion.

-Dr. DAVID HOVDA Brain Injury Research Center, UCLA): Which, when it occurs close to an individual, can produce a concussive wave, or a blast wave, that actually moves the head and body very violently and that can in fact cause a concussion.
+DAVID HOVDA B: Which, when it occurs close to an individual, can produce a concussive wave, or a blast wave, that actually moves the head and body very violently and that can in fact cause a concussion.

 HAMILTON: And Hovda says brain scans show that for days or even weeks after an injury like this, the brain's metabolism slows down, which leaves some cells starved for energy.